Same Difference: 2009–11: The Rest Is History and new record label

 Same Difference announced a 21-date UK tour for March and April 2009, but this was subsequently cancelled.
 Instead, the duo decided to co-headline a 21-date joint tour with fellow X Factor graduate Leon Jackson.
 Same Difference co-headlined the joint tour at Ipswich and Birmingham.
 They also played a solo one-off concert in Portsmouth.

 Same Difference were dropped by record label Syco following disappointing sales of their debut album.
-The lack of sales was partially blamed on the demise of Woolworths, a major supplier of music for younger children.

-Following their departure from Syco the pair also decided to leave Modest Management, and whilst under the guidance of Jamie Wilson at Heights Management the duo signed a new management deal with Wayne Russell at Do One Music Group.
-It was under Russell's management that they signed a new album deal with PopLife Records, whilst Wilson negotiated the deal and also co-organized and coordinated a 66-date UK tour of Pontins Holiday Parks.
-The duo are now represented solely by Heights Management.
+Under new management, the duo signed a new album deal with PopLife Records, and performed in a 66-date UK tour of Pontins Holiday Parks.

-In December 2009, Same Difference announced on their Facebook Group the launch of their new-look website, sporting a quirky new look.
-The first single from their new album, "Shine On Forever (Photo Frame)", was released on 29 August 2010, with music video directed by Lauren Pushkin and produced by PMA Digital.
+In December 2009, Same Difference announced on their Facebook Group the launch of a new website, sporting a quirky new look.
+The first single from their album, "Shine On Forever (Photo Frame)", was released on 29 August 2010, with music video directed by Lauren Pushkin and produced by PMA Digital.
 "Shine On Forever (Photo Frame)" entered the UK Singles Chart at Number 100 on 5 September 2010.
 The duo released their second album, The Rest Is History, on 7 February 2011.

-On 10 September 2011, Same Difference announced on their Facebook and Twitter pages their "Same Difference Pop Academy", a course on singing and dancing for young fans.
-The course begins in October in Portsmouth.
+On 10 September 2011, Same Difference announced on their "Same Difference Pop Academy", a course on singing and dancing for children.
+The course began in October 2011 in Portsmouth.

 In late September 2011, Same Difference submitted an entry, "Music", to the Swiss national selection for the Eurovision Song Contest 2012.
-(Although Eurovision entrants are usually from the country they represent, the rules do not actually require this, and, in particular, Switzerland has previously entered several non-Swiss acts into the competition).
 The bid failed, along with a separate one from Series 2 UK X Factor contestant Maria Lawson.